samirdarouich/MDSetup/README.md

 <h1 align="center">
-  TAMie force field
+  pyLAMMPS
 </h1>
-<p align="center">This repository enables users to perform molecular dynamics simulations utilizing LAMMPS with any force field.
-The process begins with a SMILES and graph representation of each component, where PLAYMOL constructs initial systems at specific densities.
-The moleculegraph software and supplementary Python code are then used to generate a LAMMPS data and input file via jinja2 templates. </p>
+<p align="center">This repository enables users to perform molecular dynamics simulations utilizing LAMMPS.
+It can either start from given parameter and data file, or create them itself by using moleculegraph, PLAYMOL and supplementary Python code.
+YAML files are utilized to parse simulation settings, such as ensemble definitions, sampling properties and system specific input. </p>

 ## 🚀 Getting Started